hainesgreg/100-days-of-code/log.md

 Started on the intro to functions with inputs today, looking forward to covering this section so i can start apply the knowledge in my tasks at work.

+### Day 13, 14, 15 : Monday 19th, Tue 20th, Thurs 22nd Dec 2022

+**What I Covered Today**: It's been a very slow week due to increased work commitments and my daughter Nelly has being off nursurey all week very ill, poor thing.
+Yes its been slow and ive not got much done this week but I'm not going to read too much into it, these things happen and cant be helped.
+I also break up for Christmas tomororw so over the next 2 weeks i'll be taking a step back from both work and coding as therer are more important things in life.

+Over the last 3 days ive continued working with functions and inputs and also understanding parameters and arguments in mored detail.
+I then worked on creating an area calculator which involed using the math function.

+Im now working on creating a cipher app where you enter a word and either encode or decrypt it by shifting the letters.
+This task will be broken down into 4 parts.

+**Part 1**
+**Encryption**
+#1)Create a function called 'encrypt' that takes the 'text' and 'shift' as inputs
+#2)Inside the 'encrypt' function, shift each letter of the 'text' forwards in the alphabet by the shift amount and print the encrypted text.
+#3)Call the encrypt function and pass in the user inputs.
+You should be able to test the code and encrypt a message.

+**Part 2
+Decryption**

+**Part 3
+Reorganising our code**

+**Part 4
+Improvements and user experience **